Student Policy Handbook

 Student parking is on a first come first serve basis and the purchase of a parking permit does not guarantee a parking place each day; it is first come first serve.

-Students who are granted permission to participate in release-time and /or other off-campus programs are not allowed in the building or on campus during that time without special permission through the office.
+Students who are granted permission to participate in release-time and /or other off-campus programs are not allowed in the building or on campus during that time without special permission from the administration.
 Students who do not follow through with their commitment to these programs, either by failing to leave campus before the tardy bell sounds, or by returning to campus before the designated time, may be issued a trespass citation.

 The first citation will be a verbal warning; subsequent citations will begin at $10.00 and increase to as much as $25.00.
 Students who lose the privilege of continued participation in release-time and /or their off-campus programs will be released to the care of their parents until such time as they can be enrolled in a class at the high school.
 The usual time for enrollment back on campus is the semester break.